dragonfly-science/dragonfly-website/content/news/2013-09-11-inferring-animal-dispersal.md

 ---
 title: Inferring animal dispersal from geochemical proxies: open source R package online
 ---
-To pinpoint the natal origins of settling fish in Cook Strait, near Wellington, Philipp Neubauer measured geochemical signatures in fish otoliths (ear bones).
+To pinpoint the origins of settling fish in Cook Strait, near Wellington, Philipp Neubauer measured geochemical signatures in fish otoliths (ear bones).
 A new Bayesian modelling approach allowed him to estimate dispersal of larval fish among local populations in the